 House plants, flowers, floral trimmings, glass clippings, weeds and other yard clippings are all accepted but need to be in a paper leaf bag.
 Remember, no leaves, stumps or branches!

-The program removes more than 600 pounds of organic waste per participating household per year from the trash stream, reducing the cost to dispose of it.
-Ipswich pays $70.44 per ton to incinerate its trash at Wheelabrator in North Andover, so composting benefits the town both financially and environmentally.
+The program removes more than 800 pounds of organic waste per participating household per year from the trash stream, reducing the cost to dispose of it.
+Ipswich currently pays $74.60 per ton to incinerate its trash at Wheelabrator in North Andover, so composting benefits the town both financially and environmentally.

 Ipswich Family Birth to Three Family Center